Developing or Revising Program Educational Goals

 Each degree-granting academic program has a unique set of program educational goals.
 These goals are defined and assessed by the faculty in each program.

-These goals will be published in the academic catalog and the faculty control the contents of the catalog so these goals will be submitted to the relevant Faculty Senate committee – Undergraduate or Graduate Studies – via Curriculog for senate approval prior to publication.
-CTAL will assist the committee in reviewing the submitted goals and working with programs who need or request help or advice.
-Full details about these processes are being shared with chairs and directors.
+These goals are being published in the academic catalog and the faculty control the contents of the catalog so these goals are being submitted to the relevant Faculty Senate committee – Undergraduate or Graduate Studies – via Curriculog for senate approval prior to publication.
+CTAL is assisting the committee in reviewing the submitted goals and working with programs who need or request help or advice.
+Full details about these processes have been shared with chairs and directors.
+This is a two-year process that began in the fall of 2021 and is intended to be complete by the spring of 2023.

 Frequently asked questions about the collection process of program educational goals